SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Because the range is half-open, its final value of ``5`` is not used.

-Note that the variable ``index`` does not have to be declared before it is used as part of this loop.
+The ``index`` variable does not have to be declared before it is used as part of this loop.
-It is implicitly declared simply by its inclusion in the loop declaration.
+It is implicitly declared simply by its inclusion in the loop declaration, without the need for a ``var`` declaration keyword.
 This does, however, mean that it only exists within the scope of the loop.
 If you want to check the value of ``index`` after the loop has completed, you must declare it as a variable in advance of its use in the loop.